Xilinx/XilinxTclStore/README.md

 2. Ask for permission to XilinxTclStore repository by sending e-mail to tclstore@xilinx.com
 3. Sign on to github.com
 4. Switch to XilinxTclStore at upper left side by your account name user
-5. Clink XilinxInc/XilinxTclStore under Repositories
+5. Click XilinxInc/XilinxTclStore under Repositories<p>
    Press "Fork"(upper right hand side) and create fork of XilinxTclStore to your account https://help.github.com/articles/fork-a-repo
 6. Switch to GitShell on your machine